samir-kharel/amended-portfolio/README.md

 I will add my projects here. :D
 <br><br>
 How to see my portfolio:
-1. click the file name. (ex. lag-test.mp4) <br>
+1. Click the file name. (ex. lag-test.mp4) <br>
-2. if its a video, click the play button, if its not, click "view raw"
+2. If it is a video, click the play button, if its not, click "view raw"
+3. Don't forget to also check out my TalentHub!
+Its here: https://create.roblox.com/talent/creators/5491534772

 Discord: @amendead <br>
 Roblox: @amendeaad

-I Hope to work with you! 😄
+I hope to work with you! 😄